catwell/www.warp10.io/reference/frameworks/op_mask.md

 If the value of the GTS contained in the first list at the current tick is *true*, then the values at the current tick of the GTS inside the second list will be kept.
 If the value of the GTS contained in the first list is *false*, no value will be produced for the current tick.

-Make sure your equivalence classes contain only a single GTS.
+Make sure your equivalence classes contains only a single GTS.

 ## Example ##